aditya19111/Project-1-Credibility-Score-for-Articles-Sources-References/Deliverable_3/readme.txt

 - Optimized with AdamW optimizer and MSE loss for regression tasks.
 - Uses TensorFlow and Hugging Face Transformers.

+Model used:
+1st the most suitable choice according to our dataset was using a classification model.
+This was just done out of curiosity where i have used regression model on the same dataset

 Installation:
 pip install tensorflow transformers pandas numpy matplotlib